draymond63/BlockAI/README.md

 ### Block AI
-A personal project to simplify neural network devlopment.
+A personal project to simplify neural network development.